AbdullahALX/React-Native-app/README.md

 1. Create a pull request to the main repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or need assistance, feel free to reach out to the project owner, Abdullah ALX, at [your@email.com].
+If you have any questions or need assistance, feel free to reach out to the project owner, Abdullah ALX, at [abdullah.alhinaey@gmail.com].

 Thank you for using TaskSwift!
-We hope it helps you manage your tasks and events more effectively.